warriorWorld/About-me/README.md

 # About-me
 An introduction about myself

 Okay, in this repo, I will introduce my work experiences.
-For obvious reasons, my GitHub only includes my personal projects(I definitely cannot upload my companies' projects here, so all those company projects I will not put project links here).
+For obvious reasons, my GitHub only includes my personal projects(I definitely cannot upload my companies' projects here, so all those companies projects I will not put project links here).

 ## Company projects
 I've been working for three companies during my 8 years of working as an Android developer, I will describe them in an inverted order.

+![icon](https://github.com/warriorWorld/About-me/blob/main/images/roobo.jpg)

 ### 1, Roobo
-![icon](https://github.com/warriorWorld/About-me/blob/main/images/roobo.jpg)

 This is an education company, it makes software for teaching children.